ysykimura/SSCA_2023/title-abstract.md

 A different approach is given by the theory of Newton-Okounkov bodies.
 A Newton-Okounkov body is a convex body constructed from a projective variety with an ample line bundle and with a higher rank valuation on the function field, which gives a systematic method of constructing toric degenerations of projective varieties.
 The notions of g-vectors and c-vectors in cluster algebras induce higher rank valuations, and we can systematically construct Newton-Okounkov bodies of compactified A-cluster varieties [FO] and of compactified X-cluster varieties [RW, BCMNC].

-In this lecture series, we study Newton-Okounkov bodies arising from cluster structures and discuss their relation with Gross-Hacking-Keel-Kontsevich's positive polytopes, following Bossinger-Cheung-Magee-N\'{a}jera Ch\'{a}vez [BCMNC] and my joint work [FO] with Hironori Oya.
+In this lecture series, we study Newton-Okounkov bodies arising from cluster structures and discuss their relation with Gross-Hacking-Keel-Kontsevich's positive polytopes, following Bossinger-Cheung-Magee-Nájera Chávez [BCMNC] and my joint work [FO] with Hironori Oya.

 References: